 He paints a vivid portrait of Middletown, Ohio – a small all-American, middle-class town situated firmly within the “rust belt” in the country’s Midwest.

-While most of Washington’s elite found a Trump presidency a disquieting yet unlikely prospect, the residents of the steadily declining manufacturing heartland had already made their minds up.
+While most of Washington’s elite found a Trump presidency a disquieting yet unlikely prospect, the residents of the steadily declining manufacturing heartland had already made up their minds.
 Most of the country, backed by reams of polling data, accepted that Clinton would likely win the White House, albeit by a modest margin.

 In Middletown, Ohio, a different view of reality prevailed.